-A similar story is portrayed in Which?’s annual survey.
-In the 2020 survey, Boost Energy came joint 18th place (tied with British Gas) out of 25 providers with a customer satisfaction score of 62%.
+In Which?'s 2020 survey, Boost Energy came joint 18th place (tied with British Gas) out of 25 providers with a customer satisfaction score of 62%.
 The supplier received three out of five stars for bill accuracy, customer service, complaints handling and value for money.
-In regard to bill clarity, it only received two out of five stars.
+In regard to bill clarity, it received just two out of five stars.

 Call wait time refers to the time it takes, on average, for an energy provider to answer the phone when you ring customer service.
 According to Which?, Boost Energy has one of the longest call wait times, taking more than 40 minutes on average to answer the phone.